 There are some who say that the upgrade is worth it, while other users feel that the Cameo 4 is harder to work with.
 Some feel that it is awesome to have more cutting options and speed with the Cameo 4.
 Others who have upgraded wish that they had not done so.
 It is a personal preference for them, and we agree.
 Your selection and your choice should be based on what you want to be able to achieve with your new cutting machine.

 Tell us which one you prefer in the competition between Silhouette Cameo 4 vs Cameo 3.

-Check out for another comparison Silhouette Cameo 4 VS Cricut Air 2.
+Check out for another comparison of Silhouette Cameo 4 VS Cricut Air 2.

 - Cricut Maker VS Silhouette Cameo 4 – Which Machine is the Best?

 - Cricut Explore Air 2 vs Silhouette Cameo 3 – Which Cutting Machine Is The Best?

 - Cricut Maker vs Silhouette Cameo 3 – Which One is the Best Cutter in 2023

 - Silhouette CAMEO 3 Review – Is This Cutting Machine Still Worth?